Phase Transitions for Sparse Random Sets Under Linear Forms: Supercritical Decay

 \begin{proposition} If \eqref{eq:slow_decay_assumption} holds, then $|L(A)^c| \sim \E\left[ |L(A)^c| \right]$. \end{proposition}

-\begin{proof} We proceed exactly as in the proof of Proposition \ref{prop:critical_concentration}, but with the following modifications.
-First, unlike in the proof of Proposition \ref{prop:critical_concentration}, we will need to show that $\Delta_{n,1}(A)$ is modest with high probability.
-The expectation of $\Delta_{n,1}(A)$ satisfies
+\begin{proof} We proceed exactly as in the proof of \cref{prop:critical_concentration}, but with the following modifications.
+First, unlike in the proof of \cref{prop:critical_concentration}, we will need to show that $\Delta_{n,1}(A)$ is modest with high probability.
+Towards this end, we introduce the shorthand